 It leads to a great difference between the rates charged in each country, especially if the scope of comparison is expanded to the whole European continent.
 Andorra Solutions presents you the 5 lowest VAT rates charged in Europe, taking into account also the non-EU countries.

 #5 – Standard VAT rate of 19% charged in Germany, Cyprus and Romania

 Germany charges a standard VAT rate of 19% and a reduced rate of 7%.
 The reduced VAT rate applies for basic goods such as bread, medicines, equipment for people with disabilities, people transportation, admissions to sporting events, social works, jewelry, works of art and collectibles, among others.

 There are also several VAT rates in Cyprus.
 Even if the standard rate is of 19%, two reduced VAT rates of 5% and 9% are also charged in the country.
 The 5% rate is charged on basic foods and medicines, books, newspapers and magazines, as well as on entrance tickets to theatres, museums, circuses, festivals, sporting events, and on refurbishment works after at least three years of residency.
 With regard to the 9% VAT rate, it is charged on catering services, hotel accommodation and tourist apartments.

 Romania charges a standard VAT rate of 19%, but two reduced VAT rates of 5% and 9% for basic foods, medicines, hotel accommodation, restaurants, books, among others.

 #4 – Standard VAT rate of 18% charged in Malta, Belarus and Macedonia

-Malta is part of the countries with a standard VAT rate of 18%, but two reduced rates of 5% and 7% also exist in the country.
+Malta is part of the group of countries with a standard VAT rate of 18%, but two reduced rates of 5% and 7% also exist in the country.
 These low rates make it incredibly attractive for those looking to move or invest there – take a look at this page to better understand the Maltese property market and you should be able to find a great deal there.